krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 - `BuildPermission`
 - `Team`
 - `GraphGroup`
+- `Project`

-Other resources (`TeamProject`, `Queue`, `Environment`, etc.) can be managed using the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider) and referenced by the resources managed by this chart.
+Other resources (`Queue`, `Environment`, etc.) can be managed using the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider) and referenced by the resources managed by this chart.
 For example, you can create a `PipelinePermission` resource that references an `Environment` resource created by the Azure DevOps Provider (classic).
 > [!NOTE]
 > The references used by these resources are "by id" or other Azure DevOps resource identifiers but not Kubernetes-native references.
 Meaning that the `PipelinePermission` resource will reference the `Environment` by its `id`, not by a Kubernetes resource name and namespace.
 Said `id` can be usually found in the `status` field of the `Environment` resource created by the Azure DevOps Provider (classic).
 An example on how to reference resource in this way is available in the [Lookup functions example](#lookup-functions-example) section below.

 Therefore the overall scenario is the following:
-- You should use the Azure DevOps Provider (classic) to manage resources that are not supported by this chart, such as `TeamProject`, `Queue`, `Environment`, etc.
+- You should use the Azure DevOps Provider (classic) to manage resources that are not supported by this chart, such as `Queue`, `Environment`, etc.
 - You should use the Azure DevOps Provider KOG (this chart) to manage only resources that are supported, like `GitRepository`, `Pipeline`, `PipelinePermission`, etc.

 Note that the following resources: